 In the parts of the world where it is accessible (at the time of writing, only a little over half of the planet has access), the Internet is transforming public communication.
 Since the beginning of the twenty-first century, so-called Web 2.0, with its potential for multimedia collaboration and networking, has opened up new possibilities for instantaneous ‘many-to-many’ political communication.
 A dramatic example of this is provided by the Arab Spring of 2011, when demonstrators in countries such as Egypt and Libya organized protests using social media.
 These activists became ‘citizen journalists’, bypassing highly restrictive broadcast media systems to expose state oppression and social unrest.
 Nevertheless, such examples do seem marginal when one considers that the main uses of the Internet are pornography and shopping.

 Moreover, the liberatory potential of the Internet is highly circumscribed by state and corporate power.
 In his book Move Fast and Break Things, Jonathan Taplin details how the theoretically 'open' architecture of the Internet was captured by libertarians like Jeff Bezos, Peter Thiel and Larry Page, who built up massive media empires on the basis of sharp practice, piracy and the trampling of individual privacy.
 As in traditional media, content online is shaped by advertisers and other powerful interests, who have shifted much their spending from traditional to online media.
 The results obtained from a simple Google search, for example, are largely determined by the companies and political parties who pay for the keywords.
 In fact, despite its cutesy (and recently abandoned) motto ‘don’t be evil’, Google has been fined for abusing its dominant market position in the search domain by favouring its own products in search results pages and Google algorithms increasingly serve to remove oppositional and critical websites from search results.
-The social media giant Facebook, to take another example, filters the content that can be accessed by users and has been accused of deleting the accounts of individuals and political groups, such as Palestinian activists and the political commentator Caitlin Johnstone, from its site on political grounds.
+The social media giant Facebook, to take another example, filters the content that can be accessed by users and has been widely accused of deleting the accounts of individuals and political groups from its site on political grounds.

 We are dealing here with good old-fashioned monopoly power.
 Like the press barons of old, today’s big tech companies cultivate close relationships with politicians in order to maintain their market positions.
 In the US, Google, for example, spends millions of dollars each year on political lobbying.
 The company has even secretly funded academic research to ward off regulatory challenges to its market dominance.

 And what about us, the users of Internet platforms?
 Like readers and audiences in traditional media, Internet users become commodities to be sold to advertisers and as the recent fuss over the activities of Cambridge Analytica has highlighted, their personal data is traded by corporations.
 Yet those same users also produce this data with little or no payment.
 Google and Facebook, in other words, make their profits by exploiting our unpaid digital labour.
 They have also, as sources told the New York Times in 2013, passed data to the National Security Agency.
 Indeed, we should not forget the role of the state in monitoring and policing online communication.
 Across the world, capitalist states access emails and social media messages, block websites and even, when necessary, shut down the Internet, as happened in several countries during the Arab Spring.
 Online, covert intelligence operations are also used in order to sow confusion and undermine critics of the system.
-In Britain, for example, JTRIG, a branch of GCHQ, uses ‘dirty tricks’ to “influence and disrupt” the online communications of its ‘targets’, generating fake emails and videos, blogs and forum memberships.
-Whether we are aware of it or not, we are most likely the most manipulated society in human history.
+In Britain, for example, JTRIG, a branch of GCHQ, uses ‘dirty tricks’ to “influence and disrupt” the online communications of its ‘targets’, generating fake emails and videos, blogs and forum memberships - a kind of modern-day Zersetzung.

-The fiendish part of all this is that, in what Gilles Deleuze called 'societies of control' such as our own, corporations and the state do not so much restrict our use of communications technology as encourage us voluntarily to produce the means of our control through our participation in social media and other data-generating activities.
-We live today in what Christopher Bollas calls 'Id capitalism', where control is exercised not through prohibitions and taboos, but through encouragements to share, like, express and indulge our every thought and desire.
+The fiendish part of all this is that, in what Gilles Deleuze called 'societies of control' such as our own, corporations and the state do not so much restrict our use of communications technology as encourage us voluntarily to produce the means of our control through our participation in social media and other data-generating activities such as the use of search engines and virtual assistants.
+Contemporary society is characterised by what Christopher Bollas calls 'Id capitalism'; today, we are controlled not so much through prohibitions and taboos, but through encouragements to share, like, express and indulge our thoughts and desire - and, of course, to monitor the online interactions of our peers, a practice the media sociologist André Jansson has termed 'interveillance'.

 In light of all this, it is useful to take a dialectical perspective on the Internet.
 The World Wide Web provides many opportunities for socialist education and organization; but it also allows private companies and the state to surveil and even deceive the public.
-It is not, and never will be a panacea.
-In her book Blog Theory, Jodi Dean argues that under conditions of what she calls 'communicative capitalism', messages on the Internet tend to lose their 'symbolic efficacy' and critical edge to become merely so many circulating 'contributions'; it is their exchange value rather than their use value that comes to matter.
-Meanwhile, the digital giants that 'capture' and exploit our communications continue to accrue more and more power and wealth.
+In her book Blog Theory, Jodi Dean argues that under conditions of what she calls 'communicative capitalism', messages on the Internet tend to lose their 'symbolic efficacy' and critical edge to become so many circulating 'contributions'; it is their exchange value rather than their use value that comes to matter.
+Meanwhile, the digital giants that capture and exploit our communications continue to accrue more and more power and wealth.
 Indeed, within academic Media Studies there is a growing appreciation that rather than representing a radical counterbalance to mainstream, established media - a perspective that was always too simplistic - Facebook, Google and Amazon are very much part of that mainstream.

 There is, of course, much more to be said about the ways in which state and commercial interests influence our media than can be addressed in this short overview.
 In fact, a properly materialist account of the media would consider not just the media industries’ manipulation of ideas and information, but also the material conditions of media production.
 All across the planet, the entire media infrastructure of transmitters, cables, studios, offices, cameras, computers, and so on, is produced and operated by exploited workers, often in appalling conditions.
 Our digital devices – phones, tablets, and so on – are made from minerals mined in life-threatening conditions by workers in African countries (cassiterite, cobalt and coltan mines in Congo), assembled by suicidal factory workers in China (Foxconn) and distributed by hyper-surveilled, overworked workers in the West (Amazon's warehouse drudges).
 This is to say nothing of the damaging environmental effects of producing so much soon-to-be-obsolescent hardware.